-CHWC combines three proven strategies to create lasting change in our communities:
+CHWC takes a holistic approach to neighborhood development.
+We combine three interlocking initiatives to create lasting change in our communities:

 - New & Renovated Housing: We build and renovate high-quality homes to revitalize neighborhoods, increase investment in our community's vital infrastructure, and create lasting assets for families.

-- Homeownership Promotion & Preservation: We enable families to achieve, preserve, and sustain their dream of homeownership by offering free and low-cost housing counseling, financial education, and purchase assistance.
+- Homeownership Promotion & Preservation: We support families in achieving, preserving, and sustaining their dream of homeownership by offering free and low-cost housing counseling, financial education, and purchase assistance.

 - Community Building & Engagement: We bring neighbors together by making places where people can grow and eat healthy food, play, and create and enjoy art.